 E. In coming decades, rice, wheat, and corn will become a minor part of human caloric intake, unless there is government-funded research to increase their yields per acre.

-Conclusion: Therefore, the government should increase funding for research into new ways to improve yields.
+Conclusion: The government should increase funding into improved yields.